Inverse Complexity Lab

 Short bio

-I have received my habilitation in theoretical physics at the University of Bremen in 2017.
-Previously, I have been an Associate Professor at the Central European University (2019-2024), Assistant Professor in Applied Mathematics at the University of Bath (2016-2019), External Researcher at the ISI Foundation (2015-2020), and post-doc researcher at the University of Bremen (2011-2016) and Technical University of Darmstadt (2008-2011).
+He received his habilitation in theoretical physics at the University of Bremen in 2017.
+Previously, he was Full Professor at IT:U (2024-2026), Associate Professor at the Central European University (2019-2024), Assistant Professor in Applied Mathematics at the University of Bath (2016-2019), External Researcher at the ISI Foundation (2015-2020), and post-doc researcher at the University of Bremen (2011-2016) and Technical University of Darmstadt (2008-2011).

-My research group works at the interface between statistical physics, computational statistics, information theory, Bayesian inference, and machine learning, and has as its main focus the study of inverse problems in network science and complex systems.
+His research group works at the interface between statistical physics, computational statistics, information theory, Bayesian inference, and machine learning, and has as its main focus the study of inverse problems in network science and complex systems.

-My work was recognized with the Erdős–Rényi Prize from the Network Science Society in 2019.
+His work was recognized with the Erdős–Rényi Prize from the Network Science Society in 2019.

-I also received a Alexander von Humbolt Foundation fellowship in 2008.
+He also received a Alexander von Humbolt Foundation fellowship in 2008.

-Me (left) receiving the notorious Karate Club Club trophy from Travis Martin (right), on behalf of the 5th recipient, Mark Newman, in 2015.
+Tiago (left) receiving the notorious Karate Club Club trophy from Travis Martin (right), on behalf of the 5th recipient, Mark Newman, in 2015.